-Using a speaker cable of 18 gauge or heavier (the heavier the cable, the lower the gauge), simply connect any one of the 550x's Speaker Output jacks to the input jacks of your speaker cabinet.
-If your cabinet is a 4 ohm enclosure, the 550x will deliver 550 watts into it.
-If your cabinet is an 8 ohm enclosure, it will deliver 375 watts into it.
+Using a speaker cable of 18 gauge or heavier (the heavier the cable, the lower the gauge), simply connect any one of the 750x's Speaker Output jacks to the input jacks of your speaker cabinet.
+If your cabinet is a 4 ohm enclosure, the 750x will deliver will deliver 750 watts into it.
+If your cabinet is an 8 ohm enclosure, it will deliver 450 watts into it.
+This is a loud amplifier.
 Be sure to check the power handling capabilities of your speaker cabinet before connection and operation.